 If you’re monitoring disk space on a VPS, you must check the used and available space from the ‘root’ account.
 Root access is important because it’s the only way to get accurate information.
-Most information you get within a cPanel is limited.
-A cPanel can only provide the information it has access to.
-You will get misleading information unless you check your server statistics with root.
+Most information you get within a cPanel account is limited.
+A regular cPanel user can only provide the information it has access to.
+You will get misleading information unless you check your server statistics with the root user.

 There is one misunderstanding with WHM backups that leads to many disk space errors.
 When you schedule cPanel backups in WHM, you can save more than one backup.
 WHM first creates a new backup, then deletes the oldest ‘extra’ backup.

 The problem is that moment between making a new backup and deleting an old one.
 In that time, an otherwise safe account can easily go over its usage limit.
 The errors caused by a lack of disk space prevent WHM from deleting old backups.
 When that happens, it can be very difficult to even get access to the server and clear out those old backups!